History

 Aboriginal and Torres Strait Islander - Cultural Context

-As outlined in the National Safety and Quality Health Service Standards, acknowledgement of the effect of colonial policies and racism on the health and wellbeing of Aboriginal and Torres Strait Islander people is important for providing culturally safe services that meet the specific needs of Aboriginal and Torres Strait Islander people.
+As outlined in the National Safety and Quality Health Service Standards, recognising the impacts of colonial policies and racism on the health and wellbeing of Aboriginal and Torres Strait Islander people is essential to providing care that is culturally safe, respectful, and responsive.

-SA Dental commits to providing a culturally respectful environment that enables Aboriginal and Torres Strait Islander people to access safe and equitable oral health care.
+SA Dental is committed to creating a welcoming and culturally respectful environment where Aboriginal and Torres Strait Islander people feel safe, valued and supported to access equitable oral health care.

 SA Dental has permission to use the artwork in its entirety, or a range of approved elements, on promotional resources.
 The use of the artwork must be approved by the AOHP team.